Joseph B. Bernstein

 Joseph B. Bernstein is an Israeli professor of electrical and electronic engineering at the faculty of engineering, Ariel University.
 He is recognized for his research in microelectronic device reliability and the physics of failure, system-level reliability modeling, and failure mechanisms in advanced devices.
-Bernstein directs the Laboratory for Failure Analysis and Reliability of Electronic Systems at Ariel University and heads the university’s VLSI program.
+Bernstein directs the Laboratory for Failure Analysis and Reliability of Electronic Systems at Ariel University and heads the university's VLSI program.

 Early life and education

 Bernstein studied electrical engineering at Union College in Schenectady, New York, graduating summa cum laude in 1984.
-He later completed a master’s degree in electrical engineering and a doctorate in electrical engineering and computer science at the Massachusetts Institute of Technology between 1986 and 1990.
+He later completed a master's degree in electrical engineering and a doctorate in electrical engineering and computer science at the Massachusetts Institute of Technology between 1986 and 1990.
 He is Jewish.

+During his undergraduate studies, Bernstein developed an early specialization in semiconductor device physics, working on experimental projects involving MOS capacitors.
+This work contributed to his selection for a competitive summer research internship at Cornell University, where he conducted laboratory research related to microelectronic devices, further solidifying his interest in microelectronics and reliability engineering.

+At MIT, Bernstein pursued advanced research in microelectronics within the Electrical Engineering and Computer Science (EECS) department.
+His doctoral research focused on charge trapping and reliability phenomena in insulating materials used in semiconductor devices, an area that later became central to his academic career.

 Academic career

+After completing his doctorate, Bernstein joined the research staff at MIT Lincoln Laboratory, where he worked from 1990 to 1995.
+During this period, he also served as an adjunct professor at Boston University from 1991 to 1993.

+While at MIT Lincoln Laboratory, Bernstein conducted research on wafer-scale integration and advanced interconnect technologies.
+During this period, he developed laser-based techniques for programmable metal interconnects used in circuit repair and redundancy, contributing to several patented inventions in microelectronics fabrication and reliability.
+These inventions later formed the basis of licensed technologies used in semiconductor manufacturing.

-After earning his doctorate, Bernstein joined the research staff at MIT Lincoln Laboratory, where he worked from 1990 to 1995.
-He taught as an adjunct professor at Boston University from 1991 to 1993 before moving to the University of Maryland, College Park, where he was assistant professor in reliability, materials, and nuclear engineering (1995–2001) and associate professor in mechanical engineering (2001–2008).
-He was a visiting associate professor at Tel Aviv University between 2003 and 2005 and held a Fulbright Senior Scholar award during that time.
-From 2006 to 2012 he was professor of engineering at Bar-Ilan University, before joining Ariel University in 2012, where he continues to serve as professor of electrical and electronic engineering.
+In 1995, he joined the University of Maryland, College Park, where he was appointed assistant professor in reliability, materials, and nuclear engineering (1995–2001) and later associate professor in mechanical engineering (2001–2008).
+He served as a visiting associate professor at Tel Aviv University between 2003 and 2005 and was awarded a Fulbright Senior Scholar appointment during that period.

+From 2006 to 2012, Bernstein was professor of engineering at Bar-Ilan University.
+In 2012, he joined Ariel University.